 Anker claims this is because of the new LDS (Laser Direct Structuring) antenna and while I can’t confirm whether it is actually this specifically designed antenna doing the heavy lifting, I can say that my experience has been flawless.
 Using these while connected to my phone to watch videos has also been a pleasant experience thanks to the AAC codec which allows for minimal A/V lag.
 This just means that when you’re watching a video the audio that you hear will sync up with the lips of the person speaking.

 If you’re someone that uses multiple devices throughout the day, having the freedom to seamlessly switch between them is a great feature—one that the Anker Soundcore Spirit Dot 2 lacks.
 If you’re listening to music on your phone and want to switch to your computer for a conference call, you’ll need to dive into Bluetooth settings to disconnect from one service and then reconnect to the other.

-As soon as you take the earbuds out of the charging case, they will enter pairing mode.
-This means that they are discoverable and can be found in the Bluetooth settings of your particular device.
+As soon as you take the earbuds out of the charging case, the headset will enter pairing mode.
+This means that it is discoverable and can be found in the Bluetooth settings of your particular device.
 Just open up the settings app on your phone and navigate to the Bluetooth devices.
-In there, click on the Anker earbuds when they pop up under the available devices section.
+In there, click on the Anker earbuds when it pops up under the available devices section.
 Unfortunately, there’s no quick-pairing like you’ll get with the AirPods or NFC like you’ll get with the Sony WF-1000XM3.

 How to pair to a second device